bluebanquise/bluebanquise/roles/CORE_nfs_client/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides an automatic nfs client that mount targets and create local directories if needed.
+This role provides an automatic nfs client that mount targets and create local directories if needed.

 Instructions
 ^^^^^^^^^^^^